 Have you heard him lecture?
 Wow!
 His lectures and his manner of lecturing are captivating and surely get the audience spellbound!

 But not only that.
 Pecier has that wide, friendly smile for everyone.
+His face is seemingly in a perpetual smile - whether he asks a question, talks to you, lectures.
 He's very warm and unassuming and is easy to approach to.

 Engr.
 Camilo Dacanay (PAS Board Chairman) said, "He's an important and big asset to PAS.
 His steaming effort and knowledge is an assurance to an evolving organization like PAS that aims at propelling a high level of quality knowledge in Astronomy and Astrophysics Education."

 Now working at Mind Museum as Science educational Officer, Pecier is a graduate of Bachelor of Science in Physics at University of the Philippines in Diliman and is currently pursuing his Masters Degree in Physics at same university.

 In the astro community, who doesn't know Jun Sacro?

 He is one of the veteran PASers who has anchored the solid foundations of the Philippine Astronomical Society by serving for decades as an officer and one of its Board Directors.
 He is also a Padre Faura awardee - the highest award given to PASers or non-PASers with outstanding achievements in Philippine astronomy.